To view/print the full release with schedules, click here.

 Forward-looking statements involve inherent risks and uncertainties.
 A number of important factors could cause actual results to differ materially from those contained in any forward-looking statements.
 Such risk factors include, but are not limited to, the following:

-Investors should carefully consider these risk factors and the additional risk factors outlined in more detail in the Company’s 2017 Annual Report on Form 10-K under the caption “Risk Factors” and in the Company’s other SEC filings.
+Investors should carefully consider these risk factors and the additional risk factors outlined in more detail in the Company’s most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission under the caption “Risk Factors” and in the Company’s other SEC filings.

 Sloane & Company